 Now that’s something we can get behind – floating padel tennis courts in Liverpool!
-A floating clubhouse and social deck is coming to Merseyside, after the site’s location has officially been confirmed this week.
+A floating clubhouse and social deck is coming to Merseyside, after the site’s planning has officially been approved today (July 30).

 Peel Waters has partnered with a team of international experts to build the new project.
-As a result, plans are set to be submitted this week to Liverpool City Council to create the UK’s first floating Padel Tennis courts and floating clubhouse within Princes Dock at Liverpool Waters.
+As a result, plans have now been approved by the Liverpool City Council to create the UK’s first floating Padel Tennis courts and floating clubhouse within Princes Dock at Liverpool Waters.

 The waterside regeneration specialists will be working alongside Ville Leisti, who is the Finnish founder and CEO of Floating Padel Oy, Tytti Sirola, CEO of Bluet Floating Solutions Oy Ltd., Gareth Evans, MD of Cheshire-based Padel Ventures, and Paul Danson, Founder of Imagineering Global.

-The clubhouse designs boast not only floating padel tennis courts, but also social areas in the clubhouse, as well as a bar and kitchen and a retail shop “selling all the essentials for the sport, including rackets, balls, clothing, and shoes”.
+The clubhouse designs boast not only three floating padel tennis courts, but also social areas in the clubhouse fitting up to 100 guests, as well as a bar and kitchen and a retail shop “selling all the essentials for the sport, including rackets, balls, clothing, and shoes”.

 What is more, guests are already able to enjoy Wyld Sauna, the UK’s first floating sauna at Princes Dock, which opened in November 2024.